Where do I file my small claims court case?

 In order to follow correct procedure, a small claims case needs to be filed in the proper county and precinct.
 In Texas, the action is filed in the County and Precinct where the defendants reside or where a contract was to be performed.
 (Government Code Section 28.011).

 Small claims courts handle a wide variety of cases.
 This could be an action to get your security deposit back, or an action to recover money for damage done to your vehicle after a car accident.
 The only types of cases that are prohibited are an assignment of a claim (whereby you transfer your interest in a case for someone else to collect), a divorce, or a case filed by a collection agency or agents.
 Small Claims actions are heard in 1 courthouses throughout Roberts County.

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.

 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-The court has no authority to issue an injunctive or equitable award.
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+You cannot seek injunctive relief.
 Say your landscaper breaks a sprinkler head.
 You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-This type of relief would be injunctive relief.
+This would be called injunctive relief.